Carleton, Penrith: History

-Carleton Hall is the headquarters of the Cumbria Constabulary, but once was the home of the Carleton family, the last of whom died in the eighteenth century and during the first half of the twentieth century it was the home of the Carleton-Cowper family.
+Carleton Hall (not to be confused with an older Carleton Hall at Drigg, West Cumbria) is the headquarters of the Cumbria Constabulary, but once was the home of the Carleton family who had purchased the property from the Earl of Burlington (who had received it in turn by marrying into the Clifford family).
+The building is eighteenth century (garden front) and nineteenth century and 1937 (entrance front).
+The last of the Carletons died in 1707, and, after passing through the hands of various owners, the property was sold in 1828 to the Cowper family.
+During the first half of the twentieth century it was the home of the Carleton-Cowper family.
 The northern part of Carleton Hall's grounds are now divided between the Pategill housing estate and the Penrith Rugby Club.
 The manor of Carleton was held as a sub-manor of the larger manor or Honour of Penrith.

 In years gone by Carleton was a prosperous hamlet, boasting Sir Thomas Carleton as a notable celebrity.
-The Cross Keys Pub was a stopping off point for travellers on both the Appleby road through to Stainmore (A66) and the A686 Alston road.
-Carleton at one stage had a Reading Room in the centre of the village and records show that the community here had annual harvest festivals and church services (possibly held in the Reading Room) or a makeshift wooden chapel (location unidentified) served by the Parish Church of St. Andrew, Penrith.
+The Cross Keys Inn was a stopping off point for travellers on both the Appleby road through to Stainmore (A66) and the A686 Alston road.
+Carleton at one stage had a Reading Room in the centre of the village, and records show that the community here had annual harvest festivals and church services (possibly held in the Reading Room) or a makeshift wooden chapel (location unidentified) served by the Parish Church of St. Andrew, Penrith.

+In 1766, the murder of one Thomas Parker took place near Cowrake Quarry.
+Already drunk, he had called in at the Cross Keys Inn for more drink and refused help from the staff to get him home.
+His body was found later near the quarry and his supposed godson, who had also called in at the pub looking for him, was tried and hung for the muder.
+The murderer's body was hung in chains at what is marked on OS maps as Gibbet Hill, at the eastern end of Beacon Hill.
+Wordsworth recalled seeing the remains when a young boy and later wrote about it in Book XI of The Prelude.

 In more recent times, prior to the development of High Carleton, the well-known Penrith greengrocery shop, Kerrs, used the land lying in present-day Frenchfield Way as its greenhouse produce fields.
 In those days the red sandstone walls on either side of Carleton Road leading uphill to the present day Oak Road junction were higher.

 Amenities

-At Frenchfield just south of Carleton Village towards Brougham Castle is the Hunter Hall private preparatory school, Eden District Council-owned sports pitches and the new stadium for Penrith F.C.
+At Frenchfield, just south of Carleton Village towards Brougham Castle, are the Hunter Hall private preparatory school, Westmorland and Furness Council-owned sports pitches and the stadium for Penrith A.F.C.